allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 ```

 This method applies the supplied event to the current state by trying to find a matching transition in the transition
-mapping, and changes the internal state of the machine.
+mapping and changes the internal state of the machine.
 The result contains information about the performed transition, along with commands that should be run.

 ```csharp